 - Trust: The shopper gets to review the total and have control over their purchasing experience.

-1. Using the Storefront
+Step 1: Using the Storefront

-Sometimes it may seem easier to simply use your storefront to place a backoffice order on behalf of a shopper, however by doing so you take on added risk in the event the order is fraudulent.
+Sometimes it may seem easier to use your storefront to place a backoffice order on behalf of a shopper, however by doing so you take on added risk in the event the order is fraudulent.
 This is because Bolt cannot collect enough relevant fraud signals when the shopper is removed from the checkout process.

-2. Using the Virtual Terminal
+Step 2: Using the Virtual Terminal

 Similarly to storefront orders, the Virtual Terminal in the Bolt Merchant Dashboard does not collect fraud signals due to being an internal tool—and because of this, orders placed via the Virtual Terminal cannot be indemnified by Bolt.